Automattic/jetpack/projects/plugins/jetpack/readme.txt

 Yes!
 Jetpack's core features are and always will be free.

-These include: site stats, a high-speed CDN for images, related posts, downtime monitoring, brute force attack protection, automated sharing to social networks, sidebar customization, and much more.
+These include: site stats, a high-speed CDN for images, related posts, downtime monitoring, brute force attack protection, automated sharing to social networks, sidebar customization, SEO (search engine optimization) tools, and much more.

 = Should I purchase a paid plan? =